shoaibshakeel381/vscode-quoter/README.md

 # quoter README
 Quoter adds the ability to quote, unquote, and delimit text.
+It is based on https://github.com/alanmbarr/vscode-quotify

 ![Example](images/example.gif)